denestefanio/About-me-website/README.md

 2. Open the `index.html` and `about-me.html` files in a web browser to view the web pages.
 3. Explore the content, navigation, and design of each page.

-Feel free to reach out if you have any questions or need further assistance with the project.
-Happy coding! 🚀